A BRIEF HISTORY OF BOOK DISCUSSION IN

 And how did the weekend in Banff evolve?
 One person recalled that Mac Coleman got the University of Calgary interested in doing a weekend discussion.
 This was most likely the result of input from Art and Ethel Balfour who had belonged to a Great Books Group in Buffalo NW where they had a spring book seminar each year.
 The idea caught on and the first Banff Book Discussion Weekend was scheduled for the last weekend in May, 1961 at the Banff School of Fine Arts, fondly known as the BS of FA.
 Thanks to Enid Green who has attended the Book Weekend for many years, there is a very good archive of old brochures and memorabilia.
 The earliest record of the any of the books discussed is 1964.
 That year participants read The Fall by Camus, Fear and Trembling and Sickness unto Death by Kirkegaard, and The Creative Mind by Bergson, and St. Joan by GB Shaw.
 The books ranged in price from $0.65 to a high of $1.85 each and registration for the weekend was $3.00!
 At that time, the Banff Centre did not have, as they now do, a nice lounge and bar where participants could relax and socialize after the evening discussion groups.
 In those days, thirsty registrants would retire to the Ladies Section of the Cascade Hotel beer parlour for a recap of the evenings deliberations and an uncapping of the evenings libations.

 For a number of years, starting in 1978, the University sent along to Banff a Professor from the Department of English to speak on one of the Books.
 Speakers over the years included Dr. Clive Cardinal, Dr. Bill Blackburn, Dr. James Black, Mr. Barry Isaac, Dr. Victor Ramraj, Dr. Janis Svilpis, Dr. John Sayre Martin, and other professors whose interest was relative to one of the books discussed.
 Later, organizers decided to invite the author of one of the books being discussed.
 The first author to speak at the Banff Weekend was the late Lauralee ( L R ) Wright in 1987.
-Other authors have been Aritha van Hirk, Rosemary Nixon, Hiromi Gotto, Peter Oliva, Marilyn Halvorsen, Gail Anderson-Dargatz, Lorna Crozier, Bill Richardson, Fred Stenson, Shannon Cowan, Sandra Birdsell 2003, Roberta Rees 2004, Catherine Simmons-Niven 2005 ( who was accompanied on guitar, at her reading by her sister), Alistair McLeod 2006, Sid Marty 2007, Sharon Butalla 2008, and Marina Endicott in 2009, and Sandra Gulland for the 50th Anniversary Celebration in 2011.
+Other authors have been Aritha van Hirk, Rosemary Nixon, Hiromi Gotto, Peter Oliva, Marilyn Halvorsen, Gail Anderson-Dargatz, Lorna Crozier, Bill Richardson, Fred Stenson, Shannon Cowan, Sandra Birdsell 2003, Roberta Rees 2004, Catherine Simmons-Niven 2005 ( who was accompanied on guitar, at her reading by her sister), Alistair McLeod 2006, Sid Marty 2007, Sharon Butalla 2008, and Marina Endicott in 2009, Robert Sawyer 2010, and Sandra Gulland for the 50th Anniversary Celebration in 2011, Gil Adamson 2012, Linden McIntyre 2013, Andrew Davidson 2014, Tyler Trafford 2015, Joan Clark 2016, Sandi Boucher ( for Richard Wagamese) 2017, Elizabeth Hay 2018, and Katherena Vermette in 2019..

 1995 was the final year for support of the weekend by the University of Calgary.
 For 1996 the weekend would either sink or swim, depending on volunteers to take over the duties of registration and coordination with the Banff Centre.
 Luckily a group of stalwart volunteers took over, with Janis Goll taking the helm as chairman for that first year.
 Registrations for 1997 were modest, but the following year showed a much greater number, especially people from small centres around Alberta and BC.
 1998 registrations were higher yet at 81 participants probably due the increasing popularity of book discussion groups and the Internet site created by Bill Peddlesden with help from Janis Goll whose U of C contact eliminated the cost.
 This site was visited in 1997-1998 by over 200 people.
-Today the site is located at email@example.com A link to the Chat Cafe Internet site held by the Calgary Public Library also increased visibility of the Banff Book Discussion Weekend in 1999 (since discontinued) as has the recent partnership with the Banff Centre, which, starting in 1999 took over arrangements for the author speakers.
+Today the site is located at https://banffbookdiscussionweekend.ca/ A link to the Chat Cafe Internet site held by the Calgary Public Library also increased visibility of the Banff Book Discussion Weekend in 1999 (since discontinued) as has the recent partnership with the Banff Centre, which, starting in 1999 took over arrangements for the author speakers.
 1999 was the first year that the Book Weekend got national coverage on the radio.
 Due to the CBC strike, the noon hour program was being broadcast from Toronto.
 Luckily an e-mail press release for the event caught the eye of the program host, David Stephens, and he interviewed Jennifer Peddlesden for about 10 minutes in March 1999 about the weekend and its history.
 Attendance continued to rise, with a small dip when the economy slumped 2008-2009, but by 2010 the numbers were up again.
 To give a boost for the big year in 2011, Jen was interviewed May 2010 this time by Kathleen Renne for the CKUA program, Arts Alive, regarding the special 2011 celebration of the 50th Anniversary and special author guest, Sandra Gulland.
+In 2016 a Facebook page was started which increased visibility and also allowed creation of an event to share. https://www.facebook.com/BBDWeekend/ That same year a Twitter account @BBDW1961 was opened.
+In 2019 post cards were made and distributed to attendees at Literary Kaleidoscope in Calgary by Jocelyn Lockyer and the folded brochure was discontinued.

 The process for choosing the books has changed a great deal over the years.
 Initially the selections were picked by the Department of Extension, in 1964 that was under RS Chapman, Supervisor.
 Later a group of regulars would meet over a bottle of wine and hash out the four selections.
 Today the process is much more democratic—and much more complicated.
 From a “long list” of selections put forward by participants, a “short list” of 8-10 is selected by volunteer readers.
 The “short list” is posted during the weekend and participants vote on their four favourite books.
 In most cases, these four become the selections for the following year.
 At least one book chosen is usually a “classic”, and at least one by a Canadian author.
 The choice of a Canadian selection often depends on whether the author would be able to attend to speak on the book.
 It seems that Canadian literature is very popular so there are often several Canadian books on the reading list.
 Although cumbersome, this method engages more people in the process and has given readers a feeling of ownership in the Banff Book Discussion Weekend—especially if they do not live near enough to be on the organizing committee